 Peppers

-Peppers are often red, green and yellow, however they do come in a purple coloration.
+Peppers are often red, green and yellow, but they can also be found with a purple coloration.

 Grapes